Prayer, Fasting, and Intercession

 Sometimes prayer and fasting need to go together.
 We should fast and pray whenever we are truly seeking Him and His will.
 (Luke 18:1-8).

 What is Fasting?

 Fasting is abstaining in some significant way from our routine activities and food to focus on God.
 Usually, it is food and drink but it can also be ministry, cell phone, computer, e-mail, etc. Fasting breaks the habit of always satisfying our own needs.
 It makes us depend on God to satisfy our needs for us.
 It must be taken seriously and prayerfully.
 But, it must never be a ritual.
 But rather a heartfelt seeking of God’s will and glory in one’s life and the life of the church.
 (Isaiah 58:3-9; Matthew 6:16-18).

-Moses fasted during the 40 days and 40 nights he was on Mount Sinai to receive the law from God (Exodus 34:28).
-King Jehoshaphat called for a fast in all Israel when they were about to be attacked by the Moabites and Ammonites (2 Chronicles 20:3).
+Moses fasted during the 40 days and 40 nights to receive the law from God (Exodus 34:28).
+King Jehoshaphat called for a fast in all Israel when they were about to be attacked by the Moabites and Ammonites.
+(2 Chronicles 20:3).
 In response to Jonah’s preaching, the people of Nineveh fasted and put on sackcloth (Jonah 3:5).
 David fasted when he knew that Saul and Jonathan had been killed (2 Samuel 1:12).
 Nehemiah had a time of prayer and fasting when he heard that Jerusalem was in ruins (Nehemiah 1:4).

 Anna “worshipped night and day, fasting and praying” at the Temple (Luke 2:37).
 Jesus fasted for 40 days and 40 nights before His temptation by Satan (Matthew 4:2).
 The Antioch church fasted (Acts 13:2) and sent out Paul and Barnabas on their first missionary journey (Acts 13:3).
 Paul and Barnabas spent time in prayer and fasting for the appointment of elders in the churches (Acts 14:23).
 Prayer and fasting have to be part of our life.
 In Global Disciples, we believe that everything we do has to be conceived in prayer, birthed in prayer, and carried on in prayer.

 What is the purpose of fasting?